 Boost Your SEO Rankings

 Remember those keywords and phrases we just mentioned?
 Those are absolutely key to boosting your search engine optimization rankings.
 SEO rankings are crucial to marketing for managed service providers.
-Your blog post will have a high SEO ranking when it appears on the first page of Google, and even better in the top ten.
-Essentially, the higher up your blog post appears when a keyword is searched, the better chance you have of attracting customers.
+Essentially, the higher up the results your blog post appears when a keyword is searched, the better chance you have of attracting customers.

 When you need a product or service, what’s the first step you take?
 For most people, they turn to the internet.
 This includes going through reviews, the company’s website, and their blogs.
 However, most people don’t go past the first page of search results.
 This can be a huge issue if your managed services aren’t ranking on the first page.